The Bankrate promise

 How to report fake debt collectors

-If you think you’ve been scammed or there’s been an attempt to scam you, there are ways you can fight back.
+If you think you’ve been scammed or there’s been an attempt to scam you, there are ways you can push back.

 1. Keep a paper trail